SamCutmore/TelemetryViewer/README.md

 ## Overview

-This project implements a UART transport layer for streaming telemetry data over serial communication.
+This project implements a UART datalink layer for streaming telemetry data over serial communication.
 It serves as a testbed for developing and refining skills in:

 - Serial port configuration and management
 - Event driven sub/pub architecture for modular services